ritschmaster/w32dotool/README.md

 xdotool for Windows

+## Current state

+I have moved on to use macOS exclusively.
+As a result I completely dropped using xdotool/w32dotool and also stopped developing w32dotool.
+Therefore I am open to transfer the ownership to anyone who is willing to actively maintain this piece of software.
+Just write me an e-mail.

 ## Description

 w32dotool is a clone of [xdotool](https://www.semicomplete.com/projects/xdotool/) but targeting Windows.
 Its ultimate goal is to fully replicate ALL commands supplied by xdotool.